 It plunged spectacularly over a 92m drop flowing wildly with unregulated force while also generating enough mist at its base to produce a bold afternoon rainbow.

 The unregulated nature of this waterfall not only compelled us to think very favorably upon it, but it was also something we would come to appreciate as many of the waterfalls in Norway had been tapped for hydropower.

-We’d later learn on this trip that it was one of the country’s main sources of domestic energy generation.
+We’d later learn over the years that hydroelectricity was one of the country’s main sources of domestic energy generation.

 Hiking to Månafossen